Loomie/codebreaker-game/README.md

 Round
 : The game is played in multiple _rounds_.
 Each _round_ consists of multiple steps that are went through: A _code_ is generated for each team, _Encoder_ gives _hints_ for that _code_ to her team, each team _guesses_ the _code_ based on the _hints_ for both teams, the original _code_ is revealed and compared to the _guesses_ and finally the result is checked if the game ends or continues with the next _round_.

+# Configuration

+## Language of keywords

+To determine which language will be used for the keywords, the environment variable `LANG` must be set when starting the server.
+The first two letters are used for choosing a word list.

+    # Linux/macOS
+    export LANG="de_DE.UTF-8"
+    ; Windows PowerShell
+    $env:LANG="de_DE.UTF-8"

+The following languages are currently available:

+ - `de`
+ - `en` (default)

+To customize the wordlist look at the files `server/wordlist_*.mjs`.

 # Installation

 To run the game a central server is needed.
 It hosts the web pages and connects the players.